 This document provides information for fourth year students taking the MPhys Physics degree course.

 We hope that you will find this document useful, and that it will help you to successfully complete your fourth year at University.
-If you consider that there is information which could usefully be added, or if you discover an error, please inform either Nicholas d'Ambrumenil, who is in overall charge of the teaching, or Michael Pounds who is the Director of Student Experience.
+If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Studies or the Senior Tutor.

 Last year you saw how the basic physics you learnt in the first two years was applied in rather more complex 'real' situations.
 A common ingredient in these applications was the need for approximation.
 This year's modules follow on in a rather similar manner often taking you very close to areas of current research interest, both here at Warwick and elsewhere.

 A major feature of the final year is your project which will occupy a significant amount of your time.
 Whether your project is experimental, theoretical, computational, or a combination of these, it will provide you with the experience of exploring a particular area of physics in depth, and of working with your partner and supervisor to bring it to a successful conclusion within the permitted time.
 You will also experience what it is like to work in a physics research group.

 This year's course has been designed with the following aims and objectives.